RedHenDev/vibe/README.md

 to do

+-f metavibe portal

 -f avatars

+-f dome-like rocks or plant 'bulbs', on pattern of grass instancing

 -f modular articulated 'serpents'.
 Cf. worms of Dune.

 -i huge quarry machines and loader vehicles hauling off mysterious cubes with numbers on them (secret: farming the digits of pi 'for use in the human world -- all numbers are created here'); other ideas, naming clients after Mathematicians and mathematical concepts; quarry of prime numbers?

 -i collectibles called 'vibes' and the 'kaparthy diamond', the latter where subjects can choose a behaviour to happen to all other (or targeted?) subjects by avatar name, such as floating them upward to a certain height, then dropping; or all mobs swarming, etc.
+-i+ every 1 minute a new kaparthy dropped ('shipped'); then, if collected, this client has 5seconds to use, else start 1min wait again.

 -f gamemode -- event triggers or just timed, 'night time' when sky goes dark and perhaps the more disturbing mobs appear